8 Best Cafes and Places for Brunch in Leeds

 Located a minute walk from Leeds Trinity shopping centre is 200 Degrees Coffee Shop.
 It has become a popular cafe in the last couple of years, so don’t be surprised if you always see people around the cafe.

 I am not a fan of coffee, but the coffee must be good if the place is a popular choice in the city.
-What I can highly recommend is trying their lunch selection!
+However, I love the matcha, and you can sweeten yours by asking for one of their syrups.
+I also highly recommend trying their lunch selection!
 They serve paninis, toasties, and delicious savoury pastries.

 matcha latte from 200 degress coffee leeds